Ted — People, not stuff

 Grease — Don't dance with the dark side

 Danny (John Travolta) had Cha Cha DiGregorio.
 We, too, have our dark exes.
 If you're lucky enough to land a Sandy, don't screw it up by dancing with the past.
-It might begin with an innocent text or unplanned encounter, but the hand jive eventually leads elsewhere, Cha Cha won't stick around, and you'll lose her and Sandy (insert your own names here).
+It might begin with an innocent text or unplanned encounter, but the hand jive eventually leads to trouble.
+Cha Cha won't stick around —you'll lose her and Sandy (insert your own names here).
 Stay disciplined and faithful this Valentine's Day.
-If you can't handle that much, you probably can't handle your relationship.

 Valentine's Day — Save the proposal

-It was the perfect plan — fail-proof — or so he thought.
+It was the perfect plan — fail proof — or so he thought.
 But when Jessica Alba accepted Ashton Kutcher's Valentine's Day marriage proposal, the euphoria wore off by the next morning and she changed her mind.
-Here's the deal: Valentine's Day can be a day of magic and intimacy — the kind of stuff the cards all talk about.
-But realistically, although the holiday might go awesomely, it never goes completely as planned.
-Keep your expectations within bounds and savor the moments that come as they may.
-If you hype it too much, you may depreciate the value of your lover's gestures and wake up Feb.
+Here's the deal: Valentine's Day can be a day of magic and intimacy — the kind of stuff sappy cards are made of.
+But realistically (although the holiday might go awesomely) it never goes completely as planned.
+Keep your expectations within bounds and savor the memorable moments.
+If you hype it too much, you may depreciate the value of your lover's gestures and wake up on Feb.
 15 wondering why you're still there.
-And on that note, perhaps Valentine's Day isn't the best day of the year to drop to one knee for that very reason.

 What are your favorite love lessons from Hollywood?
 Share in the comments below!